Superrehtard/old_diaspora_wiki/Diaspora's-federation-protocol.md

 # Core Diaspora Protocols

 Diaspora servers communicate with one another in a variety of situations:

 * When discovering information about users on another server.
 * When sending information to people that you're sharing with.
 That information includes:
+    * Hello
+    * Cool stuff
-** Notification that you've begun sharing with them.
+    * Notification that you've begun sharing with them.
-** Posts that you've made.
+    * Posts that you've made.
-** Comments that have been made (by you or others) on one of your posts.
+    * Comments that have been made (by you or others) on one of your posts.
-** "Like"s that have been made (by you or others) on one of your posts.
+    * "Like"s that have been made (by you or others) on one of your posts.
-** Conversations (each thread in the inbox has an object representing it) ** Messages (each individual message in a Conversation) ** Profile information
+    * Conversations (each thread in the inbox has an object representing it)
+    * Messages (each individual message in a Conversation)
+    * Profile information
-** Retractions of posts
+    * Retractions of posts
-** Retractions of likes/comments
+    * Retractions of likes/comments

 ## Discovery